guacsec/guac-docs/querying-via-cli.md

 ## Run the Query Vulnerability CLI

+{: .important } This section requires GUAC v0.8.9 or later.
+If you are using an older version of GUAC, please update.
+If you cannot, then use `guacone query vuln` instead of `guacone query vuln (purl|uri)`.

 Now that our GUAC instance is up and running with up-to-date information on the vulnerable image that we ingest, we will look at how we can utilize this data effectively.